pasztorpisti/kwonly-args/README.rst

             ...

-If you want to turn all default arguments into keyword-only arguments then the following convenience API may be useful and more convenient:
+If you want to turn all default arguments into keyword-only arguments then the following convenience API may be useful:

 .. code-block:: python